qoncrete/qoncrete.com/resources.md/analyzing-data/index.md

 # Analyzing Data

-This section will describe how to analytze your data by creating reports.
+This section describes how to analyze your data by creating reports.